zhiyi-zhang-duke/PrepTheSpire-Webapp/README.md

 - Render a dropdown for all cards (currently static data, needs to be from the golang server)
 - Need a screen for after all 3 (possibly 4) cards are all setup.
+- (not project related) setup a better shell for my IDE

 # Resources